project-badass/ShwiftyDropbox/README.md

-# SwiftyDropbox
+# ShwiftyDropbox

 A Swift SDK for integrating with the Dropbox API v2 (preview version).

 ## Setup

-To get started with SwiftyDropbox, we recommend you add it to your project using CocoaPods.
+To get started with ShwiftyDropbox, we recommend you add it to your project using CocoaPods.

 1. Install CocoaPods:
 ```sudo gem install cocoapods```